 Upper Thames Moths

 Moths and butterflies are classified as related branches of the Lepidoptera; there is no unique identification feature to separate them.
-However, most butterflies have clubbed antennae while most moths do not.
+Most butterflies have clubbed antennae while most moths do not.
 Most (but not all) moths are nocturnal, whereas all butterflies are day fliers.

-If you are just starting with moths you will find John Thacker's Moths for Beginners PDFs useful.
-If you're interested in moth trapping there is a getting started guide (PDF), written by Peter Cuss.
+Anybody who is just starting with moths will find John Thacker's Moths for Beginners PDFs useful.
+Those interested in moth trapping will find this getting started guide (PDF) useful.

-Each county has a Moth Recorder.
+Each county has a moth Recorder (see here for their email addresses).
 The CMR can help with identification, although they will need the specimen or a good photograph for confirmation.
 If you think you have found a rare moth you should contact your CMR as soon as possible.
-In the past, moth records were submitted to the CMR, but nowadays it is easier to submit them to iRecord.
+In the past, moth records were submitted to the CMR, but nowadays they should be submitted to iRecord.
 See here for more about moth recording.

 The web site UpperThamesMoths.co.uk is a major new resource for moth-ers in Berks, Bucks and Oxon.
-It is based on NorfolkMoths developed by Jim Wheeler.
-It currently holds 2.4 million records for VC22, VC23 and VC24.
+It currently holds 2.4 million macro-moth records for VC22, VC23 and VC24 (up to the end of 2022).

 Recent Sightings